 Similar to Team Fortress 2, each class has a fixed loadout with a unique weapon.
 They also have their own special skills, which range from aggressive airstrikes to formidable bubble shields that protect you and nearby allies from damage.

 Most agent skills have massive cooldowns, so you’ll spend most of your time running and gunning, rather than spamming abilities.

 The core shooting mechanics in Modern Combat Versus are satisfying and duplicate the weightiness of Call of Duty to a tee.
 If you’re a fan of that popular military shooter, you’ll find tons to like from Modern Combat Versus (and our list of the best games like Call of Duty).

 The lack of firearms in FOR HONOR means it technically isn’t a hero shooter.
-Everything else about it, though—like the lineup of unique warriors and strategic, team-based gameplay—is exactly what you’d expect from the genre.
+Everything else about it, like the lineup of unique warriors and strategic, team-based gameplay, is exactly what you’d expect from the genre, though.

-Fighters are differentiated by faction and class; both these things determine their fighting style and the type of armor they wear.
-There’s plenty of variety between the fighter types, and they differ wildly in style, so it’s important to understand each fighter’s strengths and weaknesses before challenging one in battle.
+Fighters are differentiated by faction and class, with both these things determine their fighting style and the type of armor they wear.
+There’s plenty of variety between the fighter types and they differ wildly in style, so it’s important to understand each fighter’s strengths and weaknesses before challenging one in battle.